 Type Of Method In Java

-There are mainly two types of methods available in Java Based on the Creation or availability.
-These methods are categorized according to some attributes.
-Does a user define the method, or is the method available in the standard library?
+In Java, we have two types of methods based on their creation or availability.
+The methods in Java are categorized according to attributes like: Does a user define the method, or is the method available in the standard library?

 Based on that, methods divided into two types, that is: